ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

 # eRCaGuy_hello_world
-"hello world" demos &amp; templates for various languages, incl. gcc build commands for C &amp; C++
+"hello world" demos &amp; templates for various languages, incl. `gcc` build commands for C &amp; C++

 By Gabriel Staples
 www.ElectricRCAircraftGuy.com

+## Status:
-**Status:** C & C++ demos are done and work!
+1. Many solid C & C++ demos are done and work!
+1. A Python demo also is in place to show how to parse a YAML file.

+See the `tree` output below to see the file/folder structure.

-## For beginners and experts alike: not your average "hello world" examples
+# For beginners and experts alike: not your average "hello world" examples

 Note that these are NOT just your standard "simple" hello world demos for absolute beginners.
 Rather, they are simple enough for beginners but also contain some advanced techniques and tips & tricks to act as good reminders or teaching for more expert programmers too.
 I, myself, regularly reference my own examples here to remind myself of some of these details which are easy to forget.
 There's no sense stressing about trying to remember everything. _Instead of trying to remember everything, just remember where to look (here in this case)_.

-**Examples of more advanced principles taught herein:**
+## Examples of more advanced principles taught herein:

+## 1. C and C++:
 1. How to generate intermediate build files, including .ii, .s, and .o.
     1. See "cpp/hello_world.cpp"
 1. How to make a single file compile in both C and C++ by using the `#ifdef __cplusplus` `extern "C" {` brace trick